This piece is part of a collection of custom enamel pendants I made.

 To those who worship Kali and Ganesh, they serve as religious offerings.
 People in Tahiti and Hawaii, use them to denote relationship status.
 It also serves as a national symbol to people of Haiti and South Korea.
 With such cultural significance, I couldn’t help but be inspired.

 The gold enameled “Hibiscus” is hand chased, and enameled in red.
 Which, as many of you know, is the hardest of all colors to work with.
-Patsy then carved out shapes in the enamel to represent the petals.
-To finish it off, she added an art nouveau frame, ruby stamens, and delicate ruby dangler.
+First, I carved out shapes in the enamel to represent the petals.
+Then, I added an art nouveau frame, ruby stamens, and delicate ruby dangler.

 If you’re looking for a gift for the florist in your life, you can’t go wrong with a pendant like this.

 - This custom enamel pendant features an art nouveau hibiscus outlined in 18k gold.
 Its crimson color, a rarity in enameling, took hours to achieve.